drangara/MFIX-Exa/docs/source_docs/getting_started/BuildingCMake.rst

 If the AMReX submodule is not initialized, **SUPERBUILD** mode will initialize it and checkout the AMReX commit the submodule is pointing to.
 Instead, if the AMReX submodule has already been manually initialized and a custom commit has been checked out, **SUPERBUILD** mode will use that commit.
-For MFiX-Exa development or testing, you may need to build with a different branch or release of AMReX.
+For MFIX-Exa development or testing, you may need to build with a different branch or release of AMReX.

 The ``subprojects/amrex`` directory is a Git repo, so use all standard Git commands.
-Either ``cd subprojects/amrex`` to run Git commands in the ``amrex`` directory, or use ``git -C subprojects/amrex`` in the MFiX-Exa repo.
+Either ``cd subprojects/amrex`` to run Git commands in the ``amrex`` directory, or use ``git -C subprojects/amrex`` in the MFIX-Exa repo.
 For instance, to build with the ``my-amrex-branch`` branch of the AMReX repo:

 .. code:: shell